Cavaliers vs. Raptors odds, prediction, time: 2026 NBA playoff picks, Game 5 best bets by proven model

 The Raptors vs. Cavaliers series in the first round of the NBA playoffs 2026 is down to a best-of-three as it is 2-2 entering Wednesday's Game 5.
 The fourth-seeded Cavs (52-30) won the first two contests at home before dropping the two in Toronto, including a 93-89 defeat in Game 4.
 The fifth-seeded Raptors (46-36) are looking to end a streak of four straight road defeats, all coming by double-digits.
 Toronto swept the regular season series, 3-0, including two wins in Cleveland.

 Tipoff is at 7:30 p.m.
 ET from Rocket Arena in Cleveland.
-The Cavs are 14-4 all-time in the postseason versus Toronto.
-The latest Cavaliers vs. Raptors odds from FanDuel Sportsbook have the Cavs as 8.5-point favorites, while the over/under for total points scored is 215.5.
+The latest Cavaliers vs. Raptors odds from FanDuel Sportsbook have the Cavs as 9.5-point favorites, while the over/under for total points scored is 218.5.
 Before making any Raptors vs. Cavaliers picks, check out the Cavaliers vs. Raptors predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the second full week of the 2026 NBA playoffs on a sizzling 25-9 roll (74%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.